Skip to content

 An estimated 40% of Americans are entitled to European citizenship, according to consultancy firm Global RCG.
 While each country has its own rules — Ireland offers citizenship to second-, third- and fourth-generation Irish-Americans who meet certain criteria, while Italy recognizes family ties going back to 1861 — people who can find documents certifying their ancestral links to these countries have a relatively easy and cheap way to access the EU.

 None of my ancestral ties qualify me for anything.
 My most recent ancestry is from Switzerland, but Switzerland does not have an ancestry-based residency program.
 My largest ancestry is from Norway (by DNA, about half) but they do not have an ancestry-based residency program, either.
-I have been studying Norwegian for the past year+, as well.
+I have been studying Norwegian for some years, as well.

 My wife’s Dad was from Canada – due to their Citizenship Act, as amended in recent years, she qualifies for “right of descent” citizenship in Canada.
 But being married to a Canadian citizen (if she did that) would not qualify me for residency (extra hoops to go through for that), and definitely not for citizenship.